Perea094/Car_Simulator_C/README.md

 - A C++ compiler (e.g., GCC or MSVC).
 - Basic knowledge of C++ and object-oriented programming.
 ### Steps to Run
 1. Clone the repository or download it
+---
+## License

+This project is licensed under the [MIT License](LICENSE).